 Weddings are a celebration of love.
 It’s a time when friends and family travel across the country (and sometimes across the globe), coming together to commemorate a special bond and pushing you and your partner forward on a new life journey.
 As such, there’s no shame in wanting to splurge on this once-in-a-lifetime moment.

-This makes finding cheap wedding venues one way to dramatically cut down on your wedding spend, while keeping the same amenities in other categories (food, music, decor, etc.).
+This makes finding affordable wedding venues one way to dramatically cut down on your wedding spend, while keeping the same amenities in other categories (food, music, decor, etc.).

 Just because you’re money-conscious and want to find affordable wedding venues doesn’t mean you have to sacrifice any of the glitz or glam that you want on your big day.
 Follow this four-step plan to find affordable wedding venues that meet all of your expectations: